New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Construction of the non-commutative black hole via gauge theory

-In the following we present some geometric properties of the charged NC black hole, such as the event horizons, which are obtained from solving \(f(r_+)=0\).
-For the case without the deformed mass [Eq.~\eqref{eq:NCRN1}] one finds two solutions\footnote{Note that both solutions formally satisfy \(f(r_+)=0\); however, the inner-horizon solution may become inconsistent with numerical and graphical results due to the leading-order approximation in the NC parameter.
-The perturbative expansion becomes unreliable near the extremal regime and for small radii, so the inner-horizon expression should be used with caution.} given by
+For the case without the deformed mass (Eq.~\eqref{eq:NCRN2}), one finds two solutions\footnote{Note that both solutions formally satisfy \(f(r_+)=0\); however, the inner-horizon solution may become inconsistent with numerical and graphical results due to the leading-order approximation in the NC parameter, and the same remark applies to the cases below.
+The perturbative expansion becomes unreliable near the extremal regime and for small radii, so the inner-horizon expression should be used with caution.} given by the following expression for the repulsive case: